Ahmed Suwaydani: Military career

 Suwaydani graduated from the Homs Military Academy and joined the Ba'ath Party.
 In 1963–1965, he served as the chief of the military intelligence directorate.
 During this time he helped finance and provide arms to the Palestinian armed movement Fatah, cooperating particularly with Yasser Arafat and Salah Khalaf (Abu Iyad).

 In 1965 he also became head of the bureau of military personnel.
 He became closely allied with President Amin al-Hafiz and Chief of Staff Salah Jadid.
 Suwaydani participated in the 1966 Syrian coup d'etat which installed Nureddin al-Atassi as president with Jadid effectively as the country's strongman.
 Suwaydani was then promoted to the rank of major-general and appointed by Jadid as chief of staff.
 He held this post during Syria's defeat by Israel in the Six Day War of 1967.
 Suwaydani blamed Defense Minister Hafez al-Assad for the loss of the Golan Heights to Israeli forces, and a quarrel erupted within the Syrian high command.
 Suwaydani penned a report denouncing Assad, but the latter countered with allegations that Suwaydani was fomenting a coup in collaboration with some 100 officers from the Hauran.
-As a result of Assad's and Jadid's suspicions, Jadid dismissed Suwaydani in February 1968.
+As a result of Assad's and Jadid's suspicions, Jadid dismissed Suwaydani on 15 February 1968.

 Arrest and imprisonment

-During a flight Suwaydani was taking from Baghdad to Cairo in July 1969, his plane was forced to take an emergency landing by the Syrian authorities in Damascus, whereupon he was arrested.
+During a flight Suwaydani was taking from Baghdad to Cairo on 11 July 1969, his plane was forced to take an emergency landing by the Syrian authorities in Damascus, whereupon he was arrested.
 Afterward, all his loyalists from the Hauran were dismissed from the officer corps.
-He remained imprisoned through the presidency of Hafez al-Assad until his release in February 1994.
+He remained imprisoned through most of the presidency of Hafez al-Assad until his release in February 1994.
 Soon after his release, in the same year, he died in his hometown.